 I thought hard about which other locations did I have access to?
 Every location I could think of involved the risk that someone would tamper with them.

-So I called my bank, and then a few other banks till I found one nearby that had a bank box large enough to store 8 hard drives of the current size, approximately 30 TB of backup.
+So I called my bank, and then a few other banks till I found one nearby that had a bank box large enough to store hard drives.

-As comparison, 1TB of space at DropBox cost $130 a year.
-I need 30 of those and even if I was willing to pay $3,000 a year for it, I don't have the patience to upload the 30TB.
-And further, DropBox (or any other cloud service) does not guarantee the data.
+As a comparison, 1TB of space on Dropbox costs $85 a year.
+I need 100+ of those, and even if I were willing to pay thousands per year for it, I don't have the patience to upload the data.
+Furthermore, Dropbox (or any other cloud service) does not guarantee the data.

 Loss of data

 Now, let's not make it more dramatic than it is.
-You do have a main archive, and only if something happens to the main archive, you actually need the backup.
+You have a main archive (which is usually the hard drives connected to your computer at home), and only if something happens to the main archive do you actually need the backup.
 It could be that you never do, but if you do, the backup just has to be there.

-The great thing with the backup in the bank is that it is not valuable beyond the price of the hard drives.
+The great thing about keeping a backup in the bank is that it has no value beyond the price of the hard drives.
 It's not worth stealing.
-It's only in case that my main archive gets damaged or lost that the backup represents a priceless value.
+It only becomes priceless if my main archive gets damaged or lost.

-But as long as nothing happens to my main archive, I couldn't care less if the bank burned, closed or got robbed over the weekend.
-I can make a new backup copy.
+As long as nothing happens to my main archive, I couldn't care less if the bank burned down, closed, or got robbed over the weekend.
+The great thing about banks is that if any of that happened, they would inform me within hours.
+At that point, I can simply make a new backup copy.

 You should have one original and one backup, else it becomes too cluttered to figure out which backup is the most current and which can be thrown out.